Detecting Hallucinated Content in Conditional Neural Sequence Generation: Training of NMT models

-\paragraph{Tokenization} For TranS2S, we first segment the Chinese corpus with an opensource Chinese word segmentation tool~\citep{pkuseg}, then we learn separate BPE vocabularies with 32k merge operations~\citep{sennrich2015neural} over the source (Zh) and the tokenized target (En) corpus respectively.
-For MBART, we directly apply the contained sentence-piece dictionary in the finetuned model to the raw data of Chinese and English corpus. \paragraph{Model} We use the implementation of Transformer model from fairseq~\citep{ott2019fairseq}.
-Following the notations in~\citet{vaswani2017attention}, we show hyperparameters of TranS2S and MBART in Tab.~\ref{tab:hyper}. \paragraph{Training} For TranS2S, we apply the standard hyperparameters reported in the example of fairseq.
+\paragraph{Tokenization} For TranS2S, we first segment the Chinese corpus with a Chinese word segmentation tool~\citep{pkuseg}, then we learn separate BPE vocabularies with 32k merge operations~\citep{sennrich2015neural} over the source (Zh) and the tokenized target (En) corpus respectively.
+For MBART, we directly apply the contained sentence-piece dictionary in the finetuned model to the raw data of Chinese and English corpus. \paragraph{Model} We use the implementation of Transformer from fairseq~\citep{ott2019fairseq}.
+Following the notations used in fairseq, we use a base transformer model for TranS2S and a large tranasformer model for MBART. \paragraph{Training and Decoding} For TranS2S, we apply the standard hyperparameters reported in the example of fairseq.
 We use the Adam optimizer~\citep{kingma2014adam} using $\beta_1=0.9, \beta_2=0.98, \epsilon=1e-8$.
 The learning rate is scheduled using \texttt{inverse\_sqrt} with a maximum learning rate $0.0005$ and $4000$ warmup steps.
 We set the label smoothing as $0.1$.
 We apply dropout of 0.1 and select the best model with validation BLEU scores.
 We run the model on $8$ GPUs for $300,000$ updates with an effective batch size of around $64,000$ tokens.
 When finetuning MBART, we use learning rate of 3e-5, and use \texttt{polynomial\_decay} for learning rate scheduling with warmup updates of 3,000.
 The effective batch size is 16,384.
 Dropout is set to be 0.3 and the attention dropout rate is 0.1.
 The label smoothing is set to be 0.2.
 We finetune MBart for 60,000 updates.

-\paragraph{Decoding} After training, we use beam-search with a fixed beam size $5$ for all the models and set the maximum generation length to be twice as the source length.
+We decode outputs with beam-search and beam size of 5.